abrahamjoc/challenge-codes/languages/assembler_x86_64/README.md

 ## Assembler exercises

-These exercises were resolved using Assembler x86_64 Linux with GCC and NASM in honor to my curiosity for how works an OS in low-level and to learn Linux interruptions for making an OS from scratch.
+These exercises were resolved using Linux and NASM Assembler x86_64 with GCC in honor to my curiosity for knowing how works an OS in low-level and to learn Linux interruptions for making an OS from scratch.

 #### How to run an exercise:
 ```shell